nandoabreu/mass-data-generator/README.md

 # mass-data-generator

 Mass data generator for dev pruposes.
-This module generates csv data with as many records as needed, creating people, credit cards, bank accounts and/or bank transactions fake, data to be used in developing, data science or any purposes.
+This module generates csv data with as many records as needed, creating people, credit cards, bank accounts and/or bank transactions **fake** data to be used in developing, data science or any purposes.

-Created data are invented and random, but some data (credit cards) are generated using real world validation algorithm.
+Created data are invented and random, but some (credit cards) are generated using real validation algorithm.

 When generating person data, the [namefake.com](https://namefake.com) API is used.
 Main module may request a proportional number of names and birthdays and mix queried data in order to